dkrusch/triangulate/README.md

 A basic example of a node.js `express` server with an HTML/CSS/jQuery front-end.
 A project that triangulates the center of multiple lat lng points.

-## Installing dependencies

-1) Install dependencies from the Terminal:

-    $ npm install

 ## Setting environment variables

 1) $ export YELP_CONSUMER_KEY='consumer-key'